 In August of 1933, stewardship of the Vicksburg National Cemetery was transferred from the War Department to the National Park Service.
 The Park Service decided to provide improved access to the National Cemetery and exercised eminent domain on Fred’s place.
 This made it necessary for the family and the business to move.
 So in 1938, Fred and Margie purchased property located at 1224 Mulberry.
 It was at the foot of Clay Street, on the northwest corner.
 He purchased it from Frank R. Melsheimer Jr. for $1100.
 The wooden top floor was specifically excluded from the purchased and removed.
 He moved his operation into the existing building that he had modified with approval of the city.
 The building had a number of bays for car repair.
 Both were accessed from Clay Street.
 The lower one was not covered.
 Customers entered the shop from Mulberry Street onto an elevated wooden floor.
 Over a long shelf of parts to their left, they could see the machine shop and repair area about four feet below.
 The bookkeeper’s desk was to the right of the entrance, down a few steps.
 As was common in those days, the shop employed the very old overhead power system to drive the machinery.
 Such systems went back to the first steam-driven machines of the early 19th century.
 Wide belts looped over various pulleys on the overhead rotating shafts and dropped down to the machines below.
 It made for a very noisy environment when several machines were running.
 Motor oil and transmission fluid regularly covered the floor, such that when one walked in the shop there was a suction sound every time you picked up your foot.
 They would often spread sawdust to soak up the oil and then sweep and dispose of it.
 There were a number of storage areas.
 A very dark basement provided storage for crankshafts, blocks and rear end assemblies.
 Since there was no air circulation, the smell was overpowering.

 Margie tried to act as the bookkeeper, however, as the family now included Charles, Melvin (b.
 1936) and Floyd (b.
 1937), it was necessary to hire someone.
 Nora Inez Beard, single and age 28, was added to the staff.
 Nora had worked as a stenographer and as a waitress at the Elite Café.
 She lived on Openwood Street near Fred’s shop.
 Young and attractive, Nora was very popular with employees and customers, but not their wives, Margie included.
 Some years later, Nora married Tom William Curran (1902-62).
 He was a mechanic, and they lived in Meridian and later Jackson.
 She later married more likely John W. Findley (1907-96) (Though I can’t rule out the husband being William H. Findley (1917-90).)
+Nora worked as a bookkeeper for a doctor before she died.
 Nora died in Louisville, MS, January 7, 1998.
+She was survived by a son, Dan Curran and three grandchildren.
 She is buried in Lakewood Memorial Park cemetery in Jackson, MS.

 The Mulberry shop was diagonally across from the Blue Room.
 Founder Tom Wince, Jr., born at Oak Ridge, was the son of white plantation owner, Tom Harris and Rosie Brown, an African-American who lived on the plantation.
 When Rosie married Tom Wince, Sr., her son became known as Tom Wince, Jr. The Winces sharecropped until the 1920s, when they moved to Vicksburg.
 Tom, Jr., opened the Blue Room after working as a bellhop and a waiter at Vicksburg’s old National Park Hotel.
 He began with an investment of $16: $6 for rent and $10 for merchandise.
 The original club, consisting of the Blue Room and the Jitterbug Room, was on the first floor of an apartment building.
 It was 1945 when Wince added the big ballroom, “The Skyline,” to the top of his place and began booking big name bands from New York, California, and Indiana.
 Many of them had never played in the South before.
 Ray Charles, Fats Domino, B. B. King, Dinah Washington, Louis Armstrong, and Little Milton were among the many stars that played there.
 In the 1940s and '50s, Wince, known as “Fancy Tom,” was the most important blues promoter in Mississippi, booking bands through a network of nightclubs and halls across the state and in Louisiana.
 Even when segregation was in force, whites attended when certain acts, especially Louis Armstrong, were booked there.
 They were forced to sit in a “separate” area.
 Vicksburg's Red Tops were a regular attraction.
 Tom had seven wives and fourteen children, most of them worked at the Blue Room.